xyphllipyx/ChameleonMini/README.md

    </details>

-#### 3. Install DFU Driver (Windows):
+#### 4. Install DFU Driver (Windows):

    - Mini or Tiny:
       1. Download the drivers from the repo
-      2. Ensure you have connected your Chameleon and that it is in DFU mode
+      2. Ensure you have connected your Chameleon and that it is in `DFU` mode
       3. You should have an unknow USB device in device manager
       4. Update the device with the driver files from the repo
       5. You should now have an 'ATxmega*' device

-#### 4. Start Firmware Upgrade:
+#### 5. Start Firmware Upgrade:

    <details><summary>Method 1: Automatic (Windows Only)</summary>

    - Mini or Tiny:
-      1. After either compiling or obtaining the firmware HEX and EEP files, place them in the same diretory as [ChameleonFirmwareUpgrade.bat](/Firmware/Chameleon-Mini/ChameleonFirmwareUpgrade.bat)
+      1. If you haven't already, place [ChameleonFirmwareUpgrade.bat](/Firmware/Chameleon-Mini/ChameleonFirmwareUpgrade.bat) in your working directory with your firmware and other tools
-      2. Ensure Chameleon is in `DFU firmware upgrade` mode
+      2. Ensure Chameleon is in `DFU` mode
-      3. Run the `ChameleonFirmwareUpgrade.bat` file to automatically start the firmware upgrade
+      3. Run the `ChameleonFirmwareUpgrade.bat` file **AS ADMIN** to automatically start the firmware upgrade
       4. It usually takes 2 - 5 seconds
       5. After the progress bar is complete, the firmware upgrade is complete